Benchmarks

 Source files:

-• generate-samples.ts — calls OpenAI, converts output to all three formats, saves to samples/
+• generate-samples.ts — calls OpenAI, converts output to all four formats, saves to samples/

 • run-benchmark.ts — reads saved samples, counts tokens, prints the tables